GoogleCloudPlatform/alloydb-java-connector/README.md

 The _AlloyDB Java Connector_ is a Java library for connecting securely to your AlloyDB instances.
 Using a Connector provides the following benefits:

-* **IAM Authorization:** uses IAM permissions to control who/what can connect to your Cloud SQL instances
+* **IAM Authorization:** The Connector uses IAM to ensure only principals with valid permissions are allowed to connect
-* **Improved Security:** uses robust, updated TLS 1.3 encryption and identity verification between the client connector and the server-side proxy, independent of the database protocol.
+* **Improved Security:** The Connector uses TLS 1.3 encryption and identity verification between the client connector and the server-side proxy, independent of the database protocol.
-* **Convenience:** removes the requirement to use and distribute SSL certificates, as well as manage firewalls or source/destination IP addresses.
+* **Convenience:** The Connector removes the requirement to use and distribute SSL certificates.

 NOTE: The Connector is currently in public preview and *may* contain breaking changes.